ampproject/amphtml/build-system/tasks/markdown-toc/README.md

   Content.
 ```

+These files are checked during Continuous Integration so they will stay up-to-date.

 ## Options

-Files may configure how they'd like to create and format their TOCs.
-They can include a comment after a TOC header including JSON for [`markdown-toc` options](https://github.com/jonschlinkert/markdown-toc#options).
+You may configure how you'd like to create and format a TOC.
+They can include a second comment after the header including a JSON object.
+This object contains [`markdown-toc` options](https://github.com/jonschlinkert/markdown-toc#options).

 For example, the following options: